 Private equity is one of finance’s most popular and potentially profitable career paths.
 Private equity firms raised a record $1.57 trillion in 2018, which is expected to grow in the coming years.
 There are a few key things that private equity professionals need to do to build a successful career in this field.

 First and foremost, gaining experience in investment banking or management consulting is essential.
 Private equity firms are looking for professionals who have experience working with and understanding financial statements and those with strong analytical and presentation skills.
 Candidates who have worked in these industries will be able to hit the ground running and contribute value from day one.
+A solid grasp of the essential financial information requirements businesses must meet is also critical, as private equity professionals are expected to assess performance, risks, and opportunities through financial disclosures.

 In addition to experience, private equity firms are also looking for candidates with an advanced degree, such as an MBA or a Master’s in finance.
 These degrees will give candidates the technical skills and knowledge needed to succeed in private equity.
 Moreover, many private equity firms prefer to hire candidates with an Ivy League education.